Most Popular Drinks in the World: Top 12 Ranked (2026)

 Key Takeaways

-• Functional beverages, sugar-free sips, and low-calorie choices are fueling significant growth, with the non-alcoholic beverage market expected to hit $2.9 trillion by 2035.
+• Health, sustainability, and premiumization are reshaping demand, with the non-alcoholic beverage market projected to reach $2.9 trillion by 2035.

 Most Popular Drinks in the World